mamont77/easydrupal/modules/contrib/fast_404/README.txt

 Step 3.
 Place the include code below at the end of your settings.php file.
 Step 4.
 Optionally, modify the include_once path in the example settings.fast404.php if you did not put the module in /modules.
 Step 5.
-If you are using cacherouter, put this above cacherouter.
-Step 6.
 Enable the module in your modules page.

 /**
  * Load fast404 configuration, if available.